 1. Use a firewall and antivirus software with malware protection

 This is a first and basic layer of protection that might prevent attackers from installing certain types of malware or viruses on the organization's device even if someone accidentally connects a USB with malicious code, clicks on a link, or downloads an attachment that poses any type of risk.
+In this sense, vulnerability scanning tools can help you to regularly assess threats and plug up any openings that could leak or distribute important customer data.

 2. Back up information